 Early on in Skinner’s tests, the rats were very slow to run the mazes and pull the triggers.
 But as the animals were given repeated exposure to the same conditioned stimuli, the rats developed conditioned responses.
 They would run the maze perfectly and hit the trigger, knowing exactly what would happen: they would get food!

 Skinner even taught pigeons to play ping-pong!
 Today, people repeat his tests all the time, even teaching cats to play piano.
 Of course, these animals are not using advanced cognition or critical thinking skills.
-Rather, they are learning basic behaviors through reward and punishment.
+Rather, they are learning basic behaviors through reward and punishment (such as positive punishment).

 14. Wolf Packs